Sungonogi/kalah/README.md

 ## Project Overview

 - **Frontend**: Angular
-- **Backend**: Java Spring (implements game logic and computer moves using Alpha-Beta Pruning)
 - **Inspiration**: This project was inspired by a Kalah Tournament at my university (FAU), where we were tasked with programming an AI to compete in the game.

 ## Features

-- Interactive user interface built with Angular.
+- Interactive user interface built with Angular
-- Backend game logic handled by a Java Spring application.
-- Computer opponent that calculates optimal moves using the Alpha-Beta Pruning algorithm.
+- Computer opponent that calculates optimal moves using the Alpha-Beta Pruning algorithm
-- Play against a computer or another player locally.
+- Play against a computer or another player locally

 ## Rules of Kalah